 Product lifecycle management is the term used to describe the information technology environment for product data.
 PLM is sometimes used in a limited way, namely, to describe just the parts of this environment that manage product data.
-At Siemens PLM Software, we offer the full scope of PLM technology.
+At Siemens Digital Industries Software, we offer the full scope of PLM technology.
 This complete, integrated capability is a vital platform for providing the full benefits of PLM.
 Good data management delivers the right packages of information to the right people.
-Our PLM ensures that people can open the packages, interrogate the data, extract what they need and make adjustments if appropriate. • Growth of product complexity - Extensive use of embedded electronics and software is routine.
+Our PLM ensures that people can open the packages, interrogate the data, extract what they need and make adjustments if appropriate.
+Regulatory environments - Specific, auditable procedures together with local and global reporting may be required.
+In some sectors, regions and countries layer their regulations on top of globally accepted standards

+Growth of product complexity - Extensive use of embedded electronics and software is routine.
 The mechanical engineering of machines may be the dominant aspect of their physical presence, but their value depends on the integration of mechanical and other technologies